-A smooth, soft and transparent skin was an important attribute for Victorian and Edwardian ladies.
+A smooth, soft, transparent skin was an important attribute for Victorian and Edwardian ladies.
 This made freckles a much hated skin blemish and treatments to get rid of them were a staple in beauty books of the time.
-As more women took up outdoor sports – such as bicycling and sea bathing – freckles became even more of an issue.
+Unfortunately, as more women took up outdoor sports – such as bicycling and sea bathing – freckles became even more of an issue.
 In other places in the world where Europeans were present and sunlight was more prevalent – such as in the southern United States, Australia and South Africa – the issue had been around for much longer and was more widespread.

 The link between freckles and outdoor exposure had long been recognised but the connection was not watertight.
 Although freckles did appear to be more common on the parts of the body exposed to sunlight, they also occurred on places that were always covered.
 So, dermatologists and beauty writers of the time often distiguished between ‘warm’ or ‘summer’ freckles and ‘cold’ or ‘winter’ ones.

 [Freckles] are far more marked in summer than in winter.
 They undoubtedly grow darker in color when exposed to the sun; but they occur also upon parts not usually exposed to its rays, as the buttocks and penis.
 There are no subjective sensations whatsoever.
 Freckles are more a deformity than a disease, and in many persons of blonde appearance be numerous and dark enough to be very unsightly.

 Freckles are divided into two classes—summer freckles, which usually fall to the lot of fair-skinned light or auburn-haired girls, and are produced almost instantly on exposure to strong light, disappearing in a little while if the subject remains indoors or in the shade. … The other form of freckles is called cold or winter freckles.
 These never disappear, except through external agencies and then only with the cuticle itself.